 Along with running the clinic and my practice, I prioritise having regular individual one on one mentoring, supervision sessions, update myself in conventional medicine, the latest scientific research of acupuncture / moxibustion and trainings to develop my classical acupuncture skills.

 My journey has also involved me being a director of training and lecturer at the College of Traditional Acupuncture, a medical advisor to both the British Acupuncture Accreditation Board and British Acupuncture Council, and a guest lecturer at several universities and colleges.
 Sue and I run a local acupuncture support group.
-I am at present making preparations to teach the art of classical acupuncture and its many associated skills on to the next generation.
+Maybe one day I might teach the art of classical acupuncture and its many associated skills on to the next generation.

 It is not all work, I love walking on the Malvern Hills every day with my dog, I enjoy singing.
 I began learning karate and aikido when I was 20 and various other martial arts however I am now a retired taekwondo instructor (2nd degree black belt) and for the last few years I have been practicing the gentler art of Tai Chi (Yang style).

 Sue and I have three daughters Kate, Bethaney and Sophie.

 Mon.
 11am -